How poor broadband impacts the UK economy

 Leased lines also offer better customer service compared to business broadband connections, it’s normally 24-hours and lots of providers guarantee a 5 hour fix time, which is essential to internet reliant businesses.
 5-hour fix and guaranteed speeds are also included within their SLA (service Leve agreement).
 If these terms are not met then you might be entitled to claim compensation.

 Lastly, Leased line providers have slightly different contract lengths compared to broadband, they are slightly longer which can save the hassle of having to change/renew every year.
 Contracts start from 12 months and go up to 5 years, with the 3-year contract in between.

 Upgrading & Futureproofing

 Of course, if you did feel that it was about time for an upgrade, then moving from standard business broadband to something with a little more guarantee can be beneficial.
 Fibre to the premises (FTTP) or dedicated leased lines are both worth checking out.
-Leased lines especially can be great for businesses who value added reliability, with service level agreements creating uptime targets for ISPs to adhere to.
+As mentioned above, Leased lines especially can be great for businesses who value added reliability, with service level agreements creating uptime targets for ISPs to adhere to.

 These services aren’t just an upgrade; they’re also one of the most effective and efficient ways to futureproof your business.
 While switching to a new internet service provider can help to meet your current needs, it’s worth considering whether this method would continue to meet your needs in the future.
 If you find that you’re beginning to outgrow your current service or anticipate major growth and development in the near future, upgrading now can be a more cost-effective solution to your problem.

 Sometimes finding the best deal for a Leased line can be challenging and time-consuming if you don’t know where to look.
 You’d need to figure out what speed you need, if there are any extra services you need, if your eligible for the Government gigabit voucher scheme, and if there is any ECC’s (excess construction charges).